What is an orangery?

 An orangery is a stunning addition to any home and whilst their use may have changed over time, their distinguishing features never fail to deliver the wow factor.

 Orangeries date back to the 17th century Renaissance gardens of Italy, a period when glass production was becoming increasingly popular.

-Similar to a greenhouse in function but with styling more akin to a conservatory, the original purpose of an orangery was to protect delicate citrus trees from harsh winter frosts.
+Similar to a greenhouse in function but with styling more akin to a conservatory, the original purpose of a wooden orangery was to protect delicate citrus trees from harsh winter frosts.
 Occasionally, orangeries would also house a stove to provide extra warmth, particularly as imported citrus fruit such as pineapples became more widely available.
 However, orangeries would serve not just as a place for fruit propagation, but also as a symbol of wealth, due to the fact that glass was expensive and therefore an extravagance during this era.